Antonio Brown announces he will not play in the NFL

 ANTONIO BROWN STILL DRAWING INTEREST FROM NFL TEAMS, AGENT SAYS: REPORT

-He posted screenshotted news headlines on Twitter from articles that highlighted previous accusations of sexual assault toward Roethlisberger, as well as former NFL tight end, Shannon Sharpe.
-He also posted on Twitter that Robert Kraft, "got caught in the parlor AB speculations fired different strokes different folks clearly."
+He posted screenshotted news headlines on Twitter from articles that highlighted previous accusations of sexual assault toward Roethlisberger, as well as former NFL tight end Shannon Sharpe.
+He also posted on Twitter that Patriots owner Robert Kraft, who pleaded not guilty earlier this year to soliciting prostitution, "got caught in the parlor AB speculations fired different strokes different folks clearly."

+Brown recently deleted all of the tweets regarding Roethlisberger, Sharpe, and Kraft.

+His tweet regarding Roethlisberger said, "Steelers QB investigated in Sexual Assault" while writing above the photo, "4 games for Big Ben crazy world I'm done with it."
+The NFL suspended Roethlisberger for four games in 2010 after he was accused of sexual assault earlier that year.
+The district attorney said Roethlisberger would not face criminal charges.

+Sharpe responded on Twitter by saying "CLOWNTONIO 6ix9ine out here dry snitching on everyone."

+If that wasn't enough, Brown went after the Patriots owner's involvement in a Florida massage parlor by saying "Kraft got caught in the parlor AB speculations fired different strokes different folks clearly."

-Brown is currently being sued by two women who have come forward with allegations of sexual misconduct against him.
+Two women have come forward with allegations of sexual misconduct against him.
 His former trainer Britney Taylor filed a civil suit in South Florida federal court over allegations of sexual assault.
 A second woman, a painter, told Sports Illustrated that Brown exposed himself to her while she was working on a mural at his home in Pittsburgh two years ago.
 Her legal team informed the NFL of "intimidating" text messages sent to the woman from Brown which seemed to expedite his release from the Patriots, according to SI.com.

 After his release, Brown's agent, Drew Rosenhaus, tweeted that his client "is healthy and is looking forward to his next opportunity in the NFL.
 He wants to play the game he loves and he hopes to play for another team soon."